2026 Conference Speakers

 Sara Young, LPC - Waterloo Counseling

-Sara discovered she has a passion for the helping professions while living in NYC, and returned to her hometown of Austin to pursue her counseling career.
 Sara has a relational cultural approach to therapy and employs the use of many modalities and interventions.
-This eclectic perspective allows fluidity to therapy that mirrors the fluidity of human experience.
+This eclectic perspective allows a fluidity to therapy that mirrors the fluidity of human experience.
 Sara is a trained practitioner of TBRI (trust-based relational intervention) and EMDR (eye movement desensitization and reprocessing).

-Sara enjoys spending time in nature, as well as quality couch-time watching a good show.
+Sara enjoys spending time camping in the outdoors, as well as a weekend on the couch watching a good show.
 Sara believes in the power of storytelling through art and the healing resonance that comes with authentically seeing yourself represented in media.
-Sara believes in the power of play, glimmers, and moments of whimsy.
+Sara has a zealous belief in the power of play, as well.
+So, please, engage playfully with your day, your community, and most importantly your own spirit.

 Check back soon for updates!